 What are the registration fees?
 The certification examination cost is $1100; this fee must accompany the application.
 Candidates who apply after the early application deadline are assessed an additional late fee.
 All applications are completed online.
 The examination fee covers application review, administrative costs, and testing company fees.

 Do I have to participate in the Maintenance of Certification program?
 Yes.
 Initial board certification is valid for 6 years.
 All physicians who become certified must participate in the maintenance phase, the most important part of any quality board certification program.
-Requirements are now being developed and will be available in early 2017.

 Does the HMDCB certification meet health care systems' and accrediting bodies' requirements for board certification?
 The HMDCB Board of Directors is confident it has created a rigorous and structured assessment program that will continue to be recognized by health care organizations and accreditation bodies.
 Currently, both CHAP and The Joint Commission recognize the HMDC credential.
 Potential applicants should check with their specific health care system to determine whether the HMDCB certification meets its requirements.